urbanwildlifeinstitute/UWIN_tutorials/README.md

 		-  `krivera` is the lead authors first initial and last name
 		-  `datavis` is a word relating to the content of your tutorial.

 4. Edit the new file using your faviourite plain text editor (_e.g._ Atom, TextEdit, Notepad, Vim, Sublime).
-Use the <a href="#style">style guide below</a> and existing tutorials as a guide.
+Use the <a href="#style">style guide below</a> provided by the [coding club](Tutorial_publishing_guide.md) and existing tutorials as a guide.
 Are there any pre-requisites to completing your tutorial?
 You can add links to previous tutorials, so that people can complete them first, and then come back to your tutorial.
 It's nice to have in text references to previous tutorials with links to them, as that way more people can find out about them.

 6. Upload any images to a `plots` folder within your tutorial.